britram/taps-transports/draft-ietf-taps-transports.md

 - unreliable delivery with drop notification, <!--Allows a receiver to notify which datagrams were not delivered to the peer upper layer protocol.-->
    <!-- editors note: drop notification is not an own feature, is it?-->
 <!-- - timestamps. --><!-- editors note: is this a feature?-->
-- ordered and unordered delivery, <!-- editors note: unorder added as described in the text.
-Is that correct?-->
+- unordered delivery,
 - flow control (implemented using the slow receiver function)
 - partial and full payload protection (with optional strong integrity check).

 ## Internet Control Message Protocol (ICMP)

-The Internet Control Message Protocol (ICMP) [RFC0792] for IPv4 and ICMP for IPv6 [RFC4433] are IETF standards track protocols.
+The Internet Control Message Protocol (ICMP) [RFC0792] for IPv4 and ICMP for IPv6 [RFC4433] are IETF standardss track protocols.
 It is a connection-less unidirectional protocol that delivers individual messages, without error correction, congestion control, or flow control.
 Messages may be sent as unicast, IPv4 broadcast or multicast datagrams